Skip to content

 Galahad started in surprise.
 “She’s never lacked for company.
 I don’t think I’ve ever seen her alone at a social event.”
 There was always at least one good-looking man at her elbow at any company function.

-“Well, I know, but…” Gwen scratched at a spot on the tabletop.
+“Well, I know, but…” Gwen scratched at a spot on the tabletop with one long nail.
 “It’s not like we’ve ever been social or anything and I could be way off base.
 It’s only that for a little while when she got married she actually seemed pleasant and happy.
 Then she went back to being herself, except worse.
 Since the CEO is her father no one’s going to say anything to her about being rude to the staff.”
 Gwen rolled her eyes.
 “Just like there are no repercussions for the way she carries on affairs even with her employees.”

-“Human Resources should deal with her like they’d deal with anyone else bringing down morale in a department, but Morgause would never reprimand her sister.”
+“Human Resources should deal with her like they’d deal with anyone else bringing down morale in a department,” Gwen said.
+“But Morgause would never reprimand her sister.”
+Her tone made clear how little she respected the Vice President of HR.

 Gwen huffed.
 “Family should be banned from working together.”